mavlink/qgroundcontrol/libs/sdl2/msvc/docs/README-ios.md

 Loading Shared Objects:
 	This is disabled by default since it seems to break the terms of the iOS SDK agreement for iOS versions prior to iOS 8.
 It can be re-enabled in SDL_config_iphoneos.h.

+Notes -- CoreBluetooth.framework
 ==============================================================================

+SDL_JOYSTICK_HIDAPI is disabled by default.
+It can give you access to a lot more game controller devices, but it requires permission from the user before your app will be able to talk to the Bluetooth hardware.
+"Made For iOS" branded controllers do not need this as we don't have to speak to them directly with raw bluetooth, so many apps can live without this.

+You'll need to link with CoreBluetooth.framework and add something like this to your Info.plist:

+<key>NSBluetoothPeripheralUsageDescription</key>
+<string>MyApp would like to remain connected to nearby bluetooth Game Controllers and Game Pads even when you're not using the app.</string>

 Game Center
 ==============================================================================